JacksonWuxs/SteeringLLMs_with_MIExplanations/README.md

 # SteeringLLMs_with_MIExplanations
-Interpreting and Steering LLMs with Mutual Information-based Explanations on Sparse Autoencoders
+This is the official implementation for paper: Interpreting and Steering LLMs with Mutual Information-based Explanations on Sparse Autoencoders.